rust-lang/book/nostarch/chapter20.md

 Let’s dig into the details of a dynamically sized type called `str`, which we’ve been using throughout the book.
 That’s right, not `&str`, but `str` on its own, is a DST.
-We can’t know how long the string is until runtime, meaning we can’t create a variable of type `str`, nor can we take an argument of type `str`.
+In many cases, such as when storing text entered by a user, we can’t know how long the string is until runtime.
+That means we can’t create a variable of type `str`, nor can we take an argument of type `str`.
 Consider the following code, which does not work:

 ```
     let s1: str = "Hello there!";